arindam369/To-Do-ProblemSaver/README.md

 # To-Do ProblemSaver
 This is a Problem-Saving React based web application where Coders can save their coding problems for future.
+There is also a search-bar where you can search a problem that is saved before.
+No database is used, it will store all data in Browser's LocalStorage.
+So, be careful at the time of deleting Browser's History xD.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).